anilpank/javascriptninja/README.md

 - When you use strict mode, then you get an error Octal literals are not allowed in strict mode.
 - When you really want to use Octal, use parseInt function.

+### The with statement
+- When you are inside a with block, it violates lexical scope, making program analysis hard to infeasible.
+(Look at with.js).
+- When you use strict mode, you get error Strict mode code may not include a with statement.
+- There is an alternate way of achieving the same without with.
+It is through immediate function expression.
+Have a look at withAlternate.js.